 Let the students create story characters from old scraps of file folders, paint, markers and of course, anything in the imagination center.
 In the sample below, a child cut and glued pieces out of old file folder cardboard, then painted them with tempera paints in the art center.

-Use these free Christmas tracers to make decorations like Petunia made in the story.
+Use these free Christmas tracers on the bottom of this page to make decorations like Petunia made in the story.

 Try these tips: